CORE-T: COherent REtrieval of Tables for Text-to-SQL: Methodology

 \paragraph{Top-$K$ initial set.} We retrieve the top-$K$ tables by $\mathrm{RS}(q,t)$, $T_K(q) = \{t^{(1)}, \dots, t^{(K)}\}$.
-This set is high-recall but may include loosely related or distractor tables, motivating the subsequent selection and adjustment stages.
-Subsequent stages operate exclusively on $T_K(q)$.
+This set is high-recall but may include loosely related or distractor tables, motivating selection and adjustment stages.
+Subsequent stages operate on $T_K(q)$.